Post-hoc Probabilistic Vision-Language Models: Methods

 Following the \iid assumption, the probabilistic model for the image modality is and the likelihood becomes a categorical distribution (see \cref{app:iid-assumption} for formulation)

 The probabilistic model for text input can be obtained similarly.
 We can now apply the LA to this probabilistic model to estimate the approximate posterior.

 \emph{Why is this still a reasonable approximation?} For VLMs, it is important to capture interactions between modalities, and assuming independence seems problematic at first.
 However, as we are using a local post-hoc posterior estimation through the LA, we are effectively introducing an independence conditionally on the MAP estimate of the (joint) contrastive loss.
 Thus, crucially, even though we assume independence between modalities, we can still capture interactions between modalities.
 Note that this assumption is also important for computational reasons, as it helps us derive a computationally efficient approach.
+Our empirical assessment of the Hessian block structure, as discussed in \cref{app:subsec:independence_assumption}, shows that cross-modal curvature terms are moderate in magnitude, indicating low to moderate cross-modal dependencies.
 A detailed discussion is given in \cref{app:exact-model,app:iid-assumption}.

 \paragraph{Estimate posterior: Hessian approximation} Computing the full Hessian of the negative log-likelihood for the posterior covariance in the Laplace approximation is infeasible, as its size scales quadratically with the number of model parameters, making both its estimation and subsequent predictions computationally prohibitive.
 We, therefore, adopt the Generalised Gauss–Newton (GGN) approximation~\citep{schraudolph2002fast}, which requires the Jacobian of the outputs with respect to the parameters.
 For linear projection layers, this Jacobian can be derived in closed form.
 For the image and text encoders, however, the parameter count is prohibitively large, so we treat them as deterministic and approximate the posterior only over the projection matrices $\bP$ and $\bQ$.